TeenLife

 1. How would you describe yourself to someone who did not know you?

 Use this question to communicate your passions and even your quirks.
-This makes you a “person” and not just a name on an application.
-Find something that makes you memorable and use it to give the interviewer a snapshot into who you are.
+Your answer paints you as an actual person, not just a name on an application.
+Choose something that makes you memorable and gives the interviewer a snapshot of who you are.
 You could answer, “I love creating competitions with my friends to see who can run the furthest over a given period of time.”
 Or you could say, “I do my best thinking in the shower.”
-Be creative and make this a memorable answer.
-The colleges have your grades and your application.
-They want to know what makes you unique.
+Think creatively.
+The college already has your transcript and application.
+Now, show them what makes you unique.

 2. What do you expect to be doing ten years from now?